pulsar-edit/documentation/docs/using-pulsar/editing-and-deleting-text.md

 :::

-The brackets functionality is implemented in the [bracket-matcher](https://github.com/pulsar-edit/bracket-matcher) package.
+The brackets functionality is implemented in the {bracket-matcher}
+package.
 Like all of these packages, to change defaults related to bracket handling, or to disable it entirely, you can navigate to this package in the Settings view.